“Where do you see yourself in five years?”

 Watch for places you’re “shoulding” yourself for career aspirations, such as, “I should go to grad school” or “I should take this job”, especially when your gut says otherwise.

-A five-year time frame is too daunting and difficult to wrap your head around, which is why five-year plans aren’t useful.
+A five-year time frame is too daunting and difficult to wrap your head around.
 How do you get started when the future is so overwhelming?

 Think Like a Scientist